DabYeet123/CSC207Project/README.md

 the stock and keep it in his portfolio.

 Mattea's Story: Emma wants to pay her university fees.
-She lunches the software, checks her balance and makes a transaction through the app.
+She lunches the software, checks her balance and makes a transaction through the appold.
 She can then see the transaction information on her transaction history.

 Yue Zheng's Story: Jeff want to get a new card to save money for the trip abroad, he wants to transfer 500 dollars from his another card into the new one.
 Also before the travel, he wants to change the dollar into some other currency to make the trip easier.

-Zeyu's Story: Bob can open the banking app and use it to find ATM around the city(fake).
+Zeyu's Story: Bob can open the banking appold and use it to find ATM around the city(fake).
 Bob can take a loan from the, he chooses whether to pay periodically or automatically, with interests.

-Xing's Story: Joe wants to buy a houseObject, he goes on the banking app and see a list of properties displayed on the map.
+Xing's Story: Joe wants to buy a houseObject, he goes on the banking appold and see a list of properties displayed on the map.
 Joe chooses a houseObject he likes and makes the down payment and pays the mortgage rates every month.
-Joe also needs to buy insurance through the banking app to make sure he has all the insurance he needs covered, and will list the ones he requires for the property.
+Joe also needs to buy insurance through the banking appold to make sure he has all the insurance he needs covered, and will list the ones he requires for the property.